firesidefiction/firesidefiction.github.io/about.md

 ### How to submit

-### Fireside is currently closed to submissions.
+### Fireside is now open for flash fiction submissions until March 25.

-We next open on March 19.
-See our schedule above for more info.
+{% include submit-button.html %}

 [back to the top](#top-of-page)